senseobservationsystems/sense-user-data-api/README.md

 ```

 ### SenseStatisticsAPI
-For a starter, let's get the distributions of total running duration of week in the domain 1234.
+For a starter, let's get the distributions of total duration of week in the domain 1234.

 ```java
 	 // Get ready!